 The Lonely Planet Colombia is one the most comprehensive guide books for Colombia.
 Highlights and itineraries help you tailor your trip to your personal needs and interests.
 It comes also with a number of maps for each region and city.
 Available for Kindle and as Paperback.

 Get More From Your Trip with Easy-to-Find Phrases for Every Travel Situation – the Lonely Planet Phrasebook helps you to order the right meal with the menu decoder and comes with a 3500-word two-way dictionary.
 Moreover you'll find shortcuts, key phrases & common Q&As

 This LP features the highlights of Argentina, Bolivia, Brazil, Chile, Ecuador, Guyana, Paraguay, Peru, Suriname, Uruguay and Venezuela besides Colombia.
 As the name states it is the perfect choice for budget travelers who are not only interested in Backpacking in Colombia but want to see several countries in South America.
 Essential info at your fingertips – including hours of operation, phone numbers, websites, transit tips, and prices.

 I visited all places mentioned in this guide during 6 weeks of Backpacking in Colombia with my buddies David and Stefan.
-As always I also filmed a video series about our time.
+As always I also filmed a video documentary about our time.

-The videos are filled with practical Colombia travel tips about each place and offer a personal view of our experience:
+The video is filled with practical Colombia Tips about each place and offer a personal view of our experience:

-Disclaimer: This post contains Affiliate Links for services and products I’m using on my travels – therefore I can highly recommend them.
+Disclaimer: This post is packed with Colombia tips but also contains Affiliate Links for services and products I’m using on my travels – therefore I can highly recommend them.
 By using these links you won’t pay any additional fees!
 All recommendations, opinions, and ironic remarks are, as always, my own.